sp794uk/financial_accounting_process_design_analysis_automation/README.md

 - automatic text extraction, process automation, automated data analysis, aws, python, pandas, jupyter, powerbi, tableau, dashboard, machine learning(scope).

 P.S.
-Above is a general-purose representation of the overall solution.
-Due to confidentiality agreement (GDPR), we are unable to share our sponsored project-specific drawings and data.
+Above is a high-level representation of the overall solution.
+Due to confidentiality agreement (GDPR), we are unable to share our sponsored-project specific drawings and data.
 However, please feel to connect at sp794uk@gmail.com to disucss your custom scenarios.